 In 1976, enrollment numbers had dropped significantly enough to place the program under evaluation and spur the possibility of elimination.
 However, Ohio University alumnus, General James Abraham, then assistant adjutant general of the Ohio National Guard, pushed through a pilot program which allowed National Guardsman to enroll in the ROTC program and be commissioned upon graduation.
 The program was the first of its kind in the nation and led to the Simultaneous Membership Program or SMP, which was later implemented nationwide.
 Throughout the late 1970s and early 1980s, enrollment figures grew and stabilized, while the program retained its reputation for producing excellent officers.

 During the 1990s, the program earned a reputation for academic and leadership excellence.
 The entire curriculum was revised in the spring of 1998.
 Through close cooperation with the university and community, the program has been able to build upon its excellence.
 In 1998, the program added a Field Leadership Reaction Course and a Hand Grenade Assault Course.
-In the 21st Century, Bobcat Battalion Cadets exceeded the grading average at the annual Cadet Assessment Course (LDAC) for 14 straight years, the only ROTC program in the nation with such a consistent record of excellence.
+In the 21st Century, Bobcat Battalion Cadets exceeded the grading average at the annual Cadet Assessment Course (Advance Camp) for nearly 20 straight years, the only ROTC program in the nation with such a consistent record of excellence.

 Today, the department provides a robust training program that is considered one of the best in the nation.
 The Bobcat Battalion continues to improve and create an environment that consistently produces outstanding commissioned officers.